Healthcare Improvement Scotland (HIS)

 HIS inspect every acute hospital in Scotland at least once every three years and more often if needed.
 They report their findings publicly on their website and follow up the action NHS boards have taken to make improvements after an inspection.

 HSE Scotland has carried out management systems inspections assessing Health Boards' arrangements for managing infection risk to employees and patients.
 HSE has also been involved in investigating patient deaths due to healthcare associated infection where there have been perceived links with management of health and safety.

-HSE works closely with HIS colleagues to gain a better understanding of the remit of each other’s organisations and to establish effective liaison arrangements.
-Guidance for HSE and HIS inspectors has been produced on working arrangements between the two organisations, including the clarification of roles and responsibilities, the aim being to maximise the impact of our joint efforts to combat healthcare associated infection.
+HSE works closely with HIS colleagues to gain a better understanding of the remit of each other's organisations and to establish effective liaison arrangements.
+A Memorandum of Understanding has been agreed between HSE and HIS on working arrangements between the two organisations, including the clarification of roles and responsibilities, the aim being to maximise the impact of our joint efforts to combat healthcare associated infection.